m-lamonaca/programming-notes/DotNet/C#/C#.md

 Assemblies use the **Win32 Portable Executable** (PE) file format, the same format that executables (EXEs) and dynamic link libraries (DLLs) have always used in "modern" (since NT) versions of Windows.

 The C# compiler produces an assembly as its output, with an extension of either `.dll` or `.exe`.
-Tools that understand the PE file format will recognize a .NET assembly as avalid, but rather dull, PE file.
+Tools that understand the PE file format will recognize a .NET assembly as a valid, but rather dull, PE file.
 The CLR essentially uses PE files as containers for a .NET-specific data format, so to classic Win32 tools, a C# DLL will not appear to export any APIs.

 With .NET Core 3.0 or later, .NET assemblies won't be built with an extension of `.exe`.
 Even project types that produce directly runnable outputs (such as console or WPF applications) produce a `.dll` as their primary output.
-They also generate an executable file too, but it’s not a .NET assembly.
-It’s just a bootstrapper that starts theruntime and then loads and executes your application’s main assembly.
+They also generate an executable file too, but it's not a .NET assembly.
+It's just a bootstrapper that starts the runtime and then loads and executes your application's main assembly.

 **NOTE**: C# compiles to a binary intermediate language (IL), which is not directly executable.
-The normal Windows mechanisms for loading and running the code in an executable or DLL won’t work with IL, because that can run only with the help of the CLR.
+The normal Windows mechanisms for loading and running the code in an executable or DLL won't work with IL, because that can run only with the help of the CLR.

 ### .NET MEtadata

 As well as containing the compiled IL, an assembly contains metadata, which provides a full description of all of the types it defines, whether `public` or `private`.
-The CLR needs to have complete knowledge of all the types that the code uses to be able to make sense of the IL and turn it into running code, the binary format for IL frequently refers to the containing assembly’s metadata and is meaningless without it.
+The CLR needs to have complete knowledge of all the types that the code uses to be able to make sense of the IL and turn it into running code, the binary format for IL frequently refers to the containing assembly's metadata and is meaningless without it.

 ### Resources

 It's possible to embed binary resources in a DLL alongside the code and metadata.
-To embed a file select "Embedded Rersource" as it's *Build Action* in the file prperties.
+To embed a file select "Embedded Resource" as it's _Build Action_ in the file properties.
 This compiles a copy of the file into the assembly.

-To extract the resource at runtime use the `Assembly` class's `GetManifestResourceSttream` method which is par of the **Reflection API**.
+To extract the resource at runtime use the `Assembly` class's `GetManifestResourceStream` method which is par of the **Reflection API**.

 ### Multifile Assembly

 .NET Framework allowed an assembly to span multiple files.
 It was possible to split the code and metadata across multiple modules, and it was also possible for some binary streams that are logically embedded in an assembly to be put in separate files.
 This feature was rarely used, and .NET Core does not support it.
-However, it’s necessary to know about it because some of its consequences persist.
+However, it's necessary to know about it because some of its consequences persist.
 In particular, parts of the design of the Reflection API make no sense unless this feature is known.

-With a multifile assembly, there’s always one master file that represents the assembly.
+With a multifile assembly, there's always one master file that represents the assembly.
 This will be a PE file, and it contains a particular element of the metadata called the **assembly manifest**.
 This is not to be confused with the Win32-style manifest that most executables contain.
-The assembly manifest is just a description of what’s in the assembly, including a list of any external modules or other external files; in a multimodule assembly, the manifest describes which types are defined in which files.
+The assembly manifest is just a description of what's in the assembly, including a list of any external modules or other external files; in a multimodule assembly, the manifest describes which types are defined in which files.

 ### Assembly Resolution

-When the runtime needs to load an assembly, it goes through a process called *assembly resolution*.
+When the runtime needs to load an assembly, it goes through a process called _assembly resolution_.

 .NET Core supports two deployment options for applications:

 - **self-contained**
 - **framework-dependent**

-### Self-Contained Deplyment
+### Self-Contained Deployment

 When publishing a self-contained application, it includes a complete copy of .NET Core, the whole of the CLR and all the built-in assemblies.
 When building this way, assembly resolution is pretty straightforward because everything ends up in one folder.